 Good morning people, well Christmas is now only 5 weeks away.
 For those of you who hate Christmas, there is always Boxing Day.
 You will love Boxing Day because it is the longest time until the next Christmas.

 I am glad to report that we got through the weekend without having to drag anyone out of the river.
 Our rescued friend paid us a couple of visits on Friday.
 She explained that she had been to see her MHK to ask for a fence to be erected along the river bank and lights to be installed.
-I hope he told her that it would be a lot simpler and cheaper if she didn’t go wandering around down on the river bank in the dead of night.

 Hi Folks!
 Well this is my first blog this week.
 I’m sorry about that.
 For one reason or another I just didn’t get around to blogging.